-- One in five households could be underinsured
+- One in four UK households could be underinsured

 - Some customers mistakenly underestimate cover, as they don’t fully understand their insurance requirements

 - Customers need to regularly review sums insured to ensure cover remains suitable and up-to-date

-One in five households in the UK could be underinsured because customers don’t know the value of their home contents, according to the Association of British Insurers, putting them at risk of underinsurance.
+One in four UK households have no contents insurance, according to the Association of British Insurers, putting them at risk of underinsurance.
 Underinsurance can result in claims being rejected, additional premiums being requested or settlements being proportionally reduced.

 Some customers mistakenly underestimate cover as they don’t fully understand their insurance requirements, and you should use this opportunity to demonstrate your value.